 My Dad’s farm where I grew up raised 80,000 turkeys and farmed 400 acres of crops per year.
 There was a lot of machinery and equipment to repair and maintain and I learned a lot.
 Much of the work involved breathing a lot of dust and dirt and I felt that I was cut out for a higher position in life.

 I graduated with honors from Willmar Senior High School in 1971.
 I started attending college in Willmar with no plan for the future.
 My scores in scholastic aptitude tests were high in every subject and I was unable to set a goal in any one subject.
 I started training to be an engineer, because I was very good in math and science and I did not want to be a grease monkey.
-I had found many uses for the geometry and trigonometry that I had learned in high school, but I was disappointed that the college calculus and physics seemed to have no practical application.
+I had found many uses for the algebra, geometry and trigonometry that I had learned in high school, but I was disappointed that the college calculus and physics seemed to have no practical application.
 I wanted to learn things that I could apply in the real world and I did not believe in paying the school tuition, so I gave up on college in the summer of 1972.

-I started attending technical school.
+I started attending technical school in Willmar.
 I completed a 2-year program in Machine Tool Technology and Tool and Die Making.
 At that time the school blurred the two fields into one.
 When I graduated in May, 1974, I had already been working nearly full-time in a local Tool and Die shop for a year.
 I was not committed to that kind of work, I was low-paid, and my boss was abusive, so I got a machinist job in Hamel, MN.

 I had been learning the skills of tool and die making and precision machining in those two jobs in 1973 and 4, but I was laid off due to lack of work in December, 1974 and I went back to farming for 3 1/2 years, during which I got married.
 The farm work was still not for me, so I re-entered manufacturing in 1978 when I took a job in New London doing metal fabricating and wire-feed welding.
 I had done stick welding on the farm, so this was easy.
 After about two years the shop machinist quit and I took over his position for a year.
 There was a Tool & Die shop in Paynesville that needed help, so I started there in 1981.
 There, I designed and build stamping dies and injection molds, designed and built special machines, and programmed, setup, and ran CNC lathes and CNC mills.
 It was a low-paying insecure job, and I had 4 children to support.
 I had skills to sell, so I got a job in Minneapolis in 1989.